 As a marketing team, you know that you often work outside your own teams, that’s no secret.
 Here are a few steps to consider when working with externals, like agencies, for example.

-✅ Onboard- Onboarding is an important step to a successful marketing workflow management.
-Of course you should make your client feel welcome, but more importantly, you should have a mutual understanding of finances and contracts, general contact information, project kick offs, etc.
+✅ Onboard- Client onboarding is an important step to successful marketing workflow management.
+Of course, you should make your client feel welcome, but more importantly, you should have a mutual understanding of finances and contracts, general contact information, project kick-offs, etc.

-Oh and don’t forget to introduce yourself and the team!
-To find out more about onboarding, checkout our blog here!
+Oh, and don’t forget to introduce yourself and the team!

-✅ Brief - The briefing period gives you the opprotunity to develop contracts and agreements between you and your client.
-This usaully entiles a few different documents, but luckily we have another blog post all about the briefing process to help you out, as well as templates if you need even more guidance.
+✅ Brief - The briefing period gives you the opportunity to develop contracts and agreements between you and your client.
+This usually entails a few different documents, but luckily we have another blog post all about creative briefs to guide you through the whole process.

 ✅ Timeline - A huge benefit of a marketing workflow is a set timeline, so you know the who, what, and when.
 One way to visually represent your tasks and milestones is on a timeline.
 Collato has a timeline feature just for this purpose.
 You can even color-code it!